-written representations to the dean of the relevant faculty not to proceed with the proposed action.

-- (ii) The dean, upon receipt of the written representations from the student, may decide - (aa) not to pursue the matter; or - (bb) to have the student's registration for the qualification cancelled, with written notification to the Executive Committee of Senate and to the student; or - (cc) to submit both the dean's justification and the student's written representations to the Faculty Readmission Appeals Committee for a final ruling, with written notification of the final ruling to the student.
+- (b) A student's registration for a specific qualification may also be cancelled if the relevant dean deems such to be in the interests of the UFS and/or the student, provided that - (i) prior to a final decision being taken, - the dean of the relevant faculty informs the student in writing of the intention and also of the reasons for doing so; - (bb) the student upon receiving written notification of the proposed cancellation be given an opportunity to address written representations to the dean of the relevant faculty not to proceed with the proposed action. - (ii) The dean, upon receipt of the written representations from the student, may decide - (aa) not to pursue the matter; or - (bb) to have the student's registration for the qualification cancelled, with written notification to the ECS and to the student.

 Registration of students for qualifications offered at the Qwaqwa Campus takes place at the Qwaqwa Campus (telephone +27 58 718 5011/2).

 Registration of students for the MBA takes place at the Business School, telephone +27 51 401 3172.